-- (1) A court that orders that an offender serve a term of imprisonment may also do any one or more of the following: - (a) make a community correction order in respect of the offender, but only if the sentence of imprisonment is not for a term of more than 2 years; - (b) . . . . . . . . - (c) order the offender to pay a fine; - (ca) make a rehabilitation program order in respect of the offender; - (d) make a driving disqualification order in respect of the offender. - (2) A court that makes a home detention order in respect of an offender may also do any one or more of the following: - (a) make a community correction order in respect of the offender; - (b) order the offender to pay a fine; - (c) make a rehabilitation program order in respect of the offender;
+- (1) A court that orders that an offender serve a term of imprisonment may also do any one or more of the following: - (a) make a community correction order in respect of the offender, but only if the sentence of imprisonment is not for a term of more than 2 years; - (b) - (c) order the offender to pay a fine; - (ca) make a rehabilitation program order in respect of the offender; - (d) make a driving disqualification order in respect of the offender. - (2) A court that makes a home detention order in respect of an offender may also do any one or more of the following: - (a) make a community correction order in respect of the offender; - (b) order the offender to pay a fine; - (c) make a rehabilitation program order in respect of the offender;

-Act No. 59 of 1997 s.
-9 2 - General sentencing powers (d) make a driving disqualification order in respect of the offender.
-(3) A court that makes a community correction order in respect of an offender may also do an one or more of the following: (a) order the offender to pay a fine; (b) make a rehabilitation program order in respect of the offender; (c) if the court records a conviction, make a driving disqualification order in respect of the offender.
-(4) A court that orders an offender to pay a fine may also do either or both of the following: (a) make a rehabilitation program order in respect of the offender; (b) if the court records a conviction, make a driving disqualification order in respect of the offender.
-9. Conviction or non-conviction In exercising its discretion whether or not to record a conviction, a court must have regard to all the circumstances of the case including -
+- (d) make a driving disqualification order in respect of the offender. - (3) A court that makes a community correction order in respect of an offender may also do any one or more of the following: - (a) order the offender to pay a fine; - (b) make a rehabilitation program order in respect of the offender; - (c) if the court records a conviction, make a driving disqualification order in respect of the offender. - (4) A court that orders an offender to pay a fine may also do either or both of the following: - (a) make a rehabilitation program order in respect of the offender; - (b) if the court records a conviction, make a driving disqualification order in respect of the offender.

+9. Conviction or non-conviction

+In exercising its discretion whether or not to record a conviction, a court must have regard to all the circumstances of the case including -

-- the nature and circumstances of the (a) offence; and - the offender's antecedents and character; (b) and
+- (a) the nature and circumstances of the offence; and - (b) the offender's antecedents and character; and